• Search Icon

 Ownership history:

-Through the Collections Fund at Frieze, the Contemporary Art Society has acquired South African artist Dineo Seshee Bopape’s installation Sedibeng (it comes with the rain).
+in 2017, through the Collections Fund at Frieze, the Contemporary Art Society acquired South African artist Dineo Seshee Bopape’s installation Sedibeng (it comes with the rain) (2016).
 In her work Bopape addresses topics of politics, race, spirituality, gender and sexuality.
 She looks to the land for inspiration, her work reflecting how one’s geographical location informs identity and memory.
 It is perhaps not surprising, given her South African heritage, that she is invested in the specifics of land, colonial histories, ecology and representation.
 But what is singular in her working process is how she creates a range of associations that explore powerful socio-political and metaphysical notions of fertility, land, resistance, Afro-diasporic spiritual aesthetics and practices.
 Her work engages with the complex set of relationships and tensions embedded in land that from the beginning has been at the heart of Towner’s Collection.

 Sedibeng (it comes with the rain) consists of various objects and materials connected to fertility and the cosmos.
 Abstracted, archetypal metal symbols of masculinity and femininity are connected with chains of letters, black feathers and herbs, traditionally used to heal ailments of the uterus.
 The walls of the installation are dotted with stickers of native African flowers.
 Overhead projectors and mirrors cast light and shadows, and a slide projection shows a woman’s hand forming clay balls and imprints.
 The clamour of the installation destabilises the everyday objects, inviting the viewer to reconsider their purpose.
 The installation was presented at Frieze London by Sfeir-Semler Gallery in 2017 and was purchased at the fair.